swarnendubiswas/dotemacs/README.md

 - Flycheck not working with `.el` files with `no-byte-compile` in `.dir-locals.el`
 - Try `https://github.com/Kungsgeten/selected.el`
 - Cursor loses its place after formatting with YAPF
+- Integrate `company-yasnippet' and assign a key to `yas-expand-all'